Economic slowdown could cap oil prices, IEA says

 "OPEC supply is high, well above what consumers need right now.
 If anything, the IEA estimate of the build in oil stocks is lower than we would have expected.
 Supply is very comfortable."

-The IEA said Iranian crude oil production fell to near 22-year lows in June as Western pressure over its nuclear programme curbed purchases by refineries, especially in Europe and Asia.
+The IEA said Iranian crude oil production fell to near 22-year lows in June as Western pressure over its nuclear program curbed purchases by refineries, especially in Europe and Asia.

 The agency estimated Iranian crude output at 3.2 million bpd in June, down from 3.3 million bpd in May.